bestwebsoft/bws-adsense-wordpress-plugin/readme.txt

 * Changed : Usability at the settings page of the plugin was improved.

 == Upgrade Notice ==

+= V1.27 =
+Screenshots are updated.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.1.

+= V1.26 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.
+The Indonesian language file is added to the plugin.

+= V1.25 =
+Add checking installed wordpress version.
+We updated all functionality for wordpress 3.7.1.
+Bug missing global $adsns_count in adsns_end_footer_ad() function is fixed.

 = V1.24 =
 The Turkish language file is added to the plugin.
 Added an ability to use plugin when ad client id doesn't start with 'pub-'.